KountourisPanagiotis/campings-frontend/README.md

   </tr>
 </table>

+The site is hosted live on github pages [here](https://kountourispanagiotis.github.io/campings-frontend/)

 ## Features
 - Booking Management: Create and manage booking for customers.
 (Each booking may consist of many emplacement spot arrangements)